 # Fancy Box

-Fancy Box is Netmera’s pre-permission prompt for **Web Push**.
-It appears before the browser permission request.
-Use it to explain value, control timing, and match your site branding.
+Fancy Box is Netmera’s branded pre-permission prompt for **Web Push**.
+It appears before the native browser permission request and helps you explain the value of subscribing, control when the prompt appears, and match the opt-in flow to your site branding.

 <img src="/files/uI7HPbDHue7fWwQKylDC" alt="" width="563">